 Types of Animal Law Mediation

-As courts have become overwhelmed with burgeoning caseloads, there has been increased pressure on disputants to seek resolution to their cases in a private pay context.
-There are many forms of Alternate Dispute Resolution (ADR), but the most common types are mediation, which includes facilitative, evaluative, and transformative, and arbitration, where the ADR professional is granted typically binding decision making authority.
+As courts have become overwhelmed with burgeoning caseloads, there has been increased pressure on disputants to seek resolution to their cases in a private pay mediation context.
+There are many forms of alternative dispute resolution, but the most common types are mediation, which includes facilitative, evaluative, and transformative, and arbitration, where the mediator is granted typically binding decision-making authority.

 Animal Law Mediation